bokusu/animeManga-autoBackup/README.md

    * If you did not registered to some site, leave the value empty.

 ##### For GitHub Actions

+> [!NOTE]
+> We recommend you to follow [# Automated](#automated) guide to ease the process.
+Then
+> you can simply copy keys and values to your repo Settings > Secrets > Actions.
+>
+> Following steps will assume you know what you're doing and still prefer manual.

 1. Open repo settings.
 2. On the left sidebar, find "**Secrets**" and click **Actions**.